Effective Fall for eligible new entering UCLA doctoral students for travel on or after the first day of Fall quarter.

 - Computer or other electronics or equipment (e.g., MP3 player, camera)

 - Transcription services

 - Recreation/social events

 - Incidentals during trip

-- Supplies, materials & other costs associated with the research or professional development activity (e.g., software, printing and reproduction, flash drive, etc.)
+- Supplies, materials & other costs associated with the research or professional development activity (e.g., software, flash drive, etc.)